Mrt134/Experimental/1.0luminadocumentation/testintro.rst

 * **Browse Applications:** Click this entry to browse all applications currently registered on the system.
-Applications are listed alphabetically by category and the "Show Categories" button has three modes.
-Click "Show Categories" to toggle between showing the category names (white box icon), just the contents of the categories (black box icon), or the categories and their contents (1/2 black, 1/2 white icon).
+Applications are listed alphabetically by category.
+The "Show Categories" button has three modes which are changed by clicking the button: category names (white box icon), no categories (black box icon), and categories with contents (black and white icon).

   Click an application's name to start the application.
 By right-clicking an application's name, you can select "Pin to Desktop", "Add to Favorites", or "Add to Quicklaunch".
 Using TrueOS® or another operating system with a pre-defined application store will add a "Manage Applications" button at the top of the applications list.
   Click it to open the specific operating system's application store.
-  For example, on a TrueOS® system, "Manage Applications" opens AppCafe®.
+  For example, on a TrueOS® system, "Manage Applications" opens the AppCafe®.
 Click the "Back" button to return to the start menu.

 * **Control Panel:** If using TrueOS® or an operating system with a control panel, click this entry to open the operating system's